IsaacBreuer/HaYidstream/README.md

 for cards we use auto entity cards that dynamically shows all players playing

-custum cards I have used for this setup are all avaliable in hacs
+custum cards I have used for this setup are all avaliable in hacs, you don't need the custom cards only if you use the card I have attached, but the core automations worked without it.

 here are the list if cards used